douglasdrake/douglasdrake.github.io/README.md

     * HTML, CSS, JavaScript

 # Education
-I recently completed the Data Visualization and Analytics Boot Camp at the University of Minnesota.
+I completed the Data Visualization and Analytics Boot Camp at the University of Minnesota.
 I have a MS in Statistics from the University of Minnesota and a BS in Mathematics from the Univerity of Nebraska-Lincon.